thejsway/thejsway/manuscript/chapter10.md

 The JavaScript language is full of paradoxes.
 It has famously been [invented in ten days](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript), and is now enjoying a popularity almost unique in programming history.
 Its syntax borrows heavily from mainstream imperative languages like C or Java, but its design principles are closer to functional languages like [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).

 JavaScript's multi-paradigm nature means you can write imperative, object-oriented or functional code, choosing the right tool for the job and leveraging your previous programming experience.
 As always, diversity is a source of flexibility and ultimately a strength.

+## TL;DR

+* **Functional programming** is about writing programs by combining functions expressing *what* the program should do, rather than *how* to do it (which is the imperative way).

+* The **state** of a program is the value of its **global variables** at a given time.
+A goal of functional programming is to minimize state **mutations** (changes) that make the code harder to understand.
+Some possible solutions are declaring variables with `const` instead of `let`, splitting the code into functions, and favoring local over global variables.

+* A **pure function** depends solely on its inputs for computing its outputs and has no **side effect**.
+Pure functions are easier to understand, combine together, and debug.
+Functional programming favors the use of pure functions whenever possible.

+* The `map()`, `filter()` and `reduce()` methods can replace loops for array traversal and let you program with arrays in a functional way.

+* JavaScript functions can be passed around just like any other value: they are **first-class citizens**, enabling functional programming.
+A function that operates on another function (taking it as a parameter or returning it) is called a **higher-order function**.

+* JavaScript is a **multi-paradigm** language: you can write programs using an imperative, object-oriented or functional programming style.

 ## Coding time!